Pollen allergy test for Victor the polar bear

 “Victor was shaved and there are about 50 test sites on his side.

-“Fingers crossed we can find out which allergies he has and we can set about making life more comfortable for him.”
+She added: "Fingers crossed we can find out which allergies he has and we can set about making life more comfortable for him."

-Ms Porter said it was often the case that bears which had previously been in sterile, frequently disinfected enclosures developed pollen allergies when they were moved to more natural quarters.

-Antibiotics have previously helped – while antihistamines have not – but Ms Porter said finding the right serum for Victor and fellow sufferer Nobby was the best idea long term.
+While the team find the right serum for Victor and his polar bear pal, Ms Porter said he seemed none the worse for the experience.

-And he seemed none the worse for the experience on Wednesday, with Ms Porter saying: “He’s come around nicely, he’s very calm and seems settled.”
+She added: “He’s come around nicely, he’s very calm and seems settled.”